What is Construction Project Management?

 The most basic level of construction project management controls three main stages of a construction project: planning, coordination, and execution.
 Construction project management is a sophisticated profession that requires a substantial amount of knowledge in many different areas, including law, business, finance, mediation, and such.

 The necessity to have that much knowledge is driven by the nature of construction project management as a job that often includes complicated tasks from many different fields, depending on the current project stage and many other reasons.
 To handle all of that, a construction project manager needs to have a defined communication skills, extensive problem-solving capabilities and the previously mentioned wide variety of knowledge about different parts of the building process as a whole.

 A more abstract definition of project management as a process is defined by PMI (Project Management Institute).
 It explains project management as the art of directing resources, both human and material, throughout the lifetime of a project by utilizing various management techniques to achieve the end goal when it comes to costs, time, quality, scope, and all of the participating objectives.

 A brief look into the history of construction management

-Another example of the evolution of construction management is the set of rules that began to take shape across corporate America around the time of World War II – many of the skills were put into many different civil construction projects.
+Another example of the evolution of construction management can be remembered as a set of rules that has begun to take shape across corporate America around the time of World War II, and after the end of the war those same skills were put into many different civil construction projects.
 This shows the successful appliance of the basics of construction engineering projects that were applied to a number of corporate projects.

-The digitalization trend is hitting the construction management industry, with more and more details being addressed digitally, and more to come in the near future.
-One of the prime benefits of this digitalization is the ability to track and manage the work process from anywhere, due to the sheer number of mobile-friendly technology and software.
+Right now, the digitalization trend is not missing the construction management industry, either, with more and more details being addressed digitally, and more to come in the near future.
+One of the prime benefits of this digitalization is set to be the ability to track and manage the work process from anywhere, due to the sheer number of mobile-friendly technology and software.

 - Heavy civil